imtej/Recommendation-System-For-Books/README.md

 ### Project Objective

-- Build and deploy a ML Model (Recommendation System) which takes a book name as input and recommends similar books as per the collaborative ratings of the users.
-Along with that it also shows most popular top 50 books as per the ratings of the users.
+- Build and deploy an ML Model (Recommendation System) which takes a book name as input and recommends similar books as per the collaborative ratings of the users.
+Along with that it also shows the most popular top 50 books as per the ratings of the users.